 HTML tags serve more than one purpose.
 Yes, they help you get on Google’s good side by describing your content in a way it understands.
 However, HTML tags also play an integral role in persuading users to click on your search result and increase your click-through rate.
 Tacking numbers onto your title tag is an excellent way to spark interest in your potential customers.
 This could be a year (How to Boost Your Digital Marketing Strategy in 2021) or a top-ten list (The Top 10 SEO Tips to Skyrocket Your Ranking).

 Add Keywords Consistently

-Each page on your site should offer value to the user, whether it’s answering a specific question or providing a product or service that meets their need.
-It’s essential to use your target keyword(s) in both your title tag and meta-description to ensure that you show up as relevant in the search results.
+Each page on your site should offer value to the user, whether it’s answering a specific question or providing a product or service that meets their needs.
+It’s essential to use your target keyword(s) in both your title tag and meta-description to ensure that you show up as relevant in the search results through using SEO HTML tags lists.
 This way, Google will love you and your audience has a chance to fall in love with you too!
 Try to insert your primary keyword toward the beginning of the title to get the point across as quickly as possible.
 Remember not to overdo it though and avoid falling into the temptation of keyword stuffing to gain an unfair advantage.
 Aim for a good balance, and you’ll be golden.

 How to Add HTML Tags to Your Website